-Applying for a Commercial Driver's License or CDL Instruction Permit
+Applying for a Commercial Driver's License or Commercial Learner's Permit

 A commercial driver's license (CDL) allows you to operate a commercial vehicle in Virginia and possibly other states, depending on your qualifications.
-To obtain a CDL or CDL instruction permit in Virginia, you must meet all requirements for a Virginia driver's license.
+To obtain a CDL or commercial learner's permit (CLP) in Virginia, you must meet all requirements for a Virginia driver's license.

-You must apply for your CDL or CDL instruction permit in person at a DMV customer service center.
+You must apply for your CDL or CLP in person at a DMV customer service center.
 For additional information about CDL licensing, please refer to CDL classifications, endorsements and restrictions.

 You must be at least at 18 to obtain an intrastate CDL and age 21 to obtain a CDL.